American Ninja: Casting

 Originally the studio wanted Chuck Norris to star.
-Some sources stated he didn’t want to have to cover up his face.
+Some sources stated he did not want to have to cover up his face.
 Michael Dudikoff was cast, but had no martial arts experience.
 He was, however, already very athletic.
 Fight choreographer Mike Stone, who was an accomplished martial arts expert, assured the producers that he would pick up the moves.

 Post-production

 The film was initially called American Warrior and was released in UK cinemas under that title, but was changed to American Ninja for all other releases.
 The trailer (included on the DVD) contains the original title.
 In Germany, however, the film was released under the title American Fighter.

 It was also the first of three films pairing Michael Dudikoff and Steve James, the other two being Avenging Force (1986) and American Ninja 2: The Confrontation (1987).

 Reception

-Critical response

-American Ninja received a mixed reception with critics.
+American Ninja received a generally negative reception from critics.
 On Rotten Tomatoes, the film holds an approval rating of 0% based on 7 reviews, with an average rating of 3.2/10.
-On Metacritic the film has a weighted average score of 20 out of 100, based on 5 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 20 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.